Niko030303/Niko030303/README.md

 ### Hi there 👋

-😄 I'm Niko,a Student | Product Success | Programming Beginner.
+😄 I'm Niko,an engineer from Zhuhai.

+I like using wonderful and interesting apps, such as Notion、Obsidian.

 I love basketball 🏀, reading 📕, and playing computer games💻.